 The agency is looking into whether John Deere "has engaged in or is engaging in unfair, deceptive, anticompetitive, collusive, coercive, predatory, exploitative, or exclusionary acts or practices in or affecting commerce related to the repair of agricultural equipment,” according to the document, which was attached to a petition published in the agency’s legal library Thursday.

 The FTC issued the CID, a type of subpoena, on Sept.
-16 to Minnesota-base data processing and analytics firm Hargrove and Associates, which helps the Association of Equipment Manufacturers analyze farm equipment market conditions.
+16 to Minnesota-based data processing and analytics firm Hargrove and Associates, which helps the Association of Equipment Manufacturers analyze farm equipment market conditions.
 It requested agricultural equipment sale datasets and tractor and combine reports in the company’s possession.

 John Deere spokesman Miles Chiotti said the company is cooperating with the FTC.